Cyoda-platform/java-client-template/src/main/java/com/java_template/prototype/functional_requirement.md

+# Functional Requirements for 'Purrfect Pets' API App

-Based on your requirement to build a 'Purrfect Pets' API app using the Petstore API data, I will help you define the functional requirements using an Event-Driven Architecture (EDA) approach.
-We will focus on relevant entities and their workflows for your application.
+Based on the requirement to build a 'Purrfect Pets' API app using the Petstore API data, here are the finalized functional requirements utilizing an Event-Driven Architecture (EDA) approach.

 ### 1. Entity Definitions
 ```